HankB/Linux_ZFS_Root/Debian/README.md

 The test seemed to go well.
 Next step is to enable `bullseye-backports` as described in <https://openzfs.github.io/openzfs-docs/Getting%20Started/Debian/index.html#installation> and test with that because that is what I really want to for my particular target.
 At this date (2022-07-16) 2.1.5 is available in backports and builds with the 5.10 kernel.

+Later update: Incorporated backports for ZFS controlled by the variable "USE_BACKPORTS" and tested on real hardware, dual boot with Debian (not on ZFS.)
+As of 2022-07-12 backports provices ZFS 2.1.5.

 As some users may wish to install Buster, the code as it stands has been branched as `buster` and will likely only see bugfixes if needed.

 Complete: